filodb/FiloDB/doc/http_api.md

 params:
 • `explainOnly` -- returns an ExecPlan instead of the query results if `true`
 • `spread` -- override default spread
 * `histogramMap` -- if true, returns histograms in results as a map/object of bucket values.
 If false, histograms are automatically translated to Prometheus bucket-per-vector format.
+Defaults to `false`.
 ```

 Normal/double value output: